 Calories in Luffa Gourd

 One of the most appealing aspects of luffa gourd for health-conscious eaters is its remarkably low calorie content.
 At just 20 calories per 100g serving, luffa ranks among the lowest-calorie vegetables available, comparable to cucumbers (16 calories) and celery (16 calories).
+This makes it an ideal weight-friendly vegetable.

 This ultra-low calorie density means you can enjoy generous portions of luffa without significantly impacting your daily calorie intake.
 For perspective, a typical serving of cooked luffa in a stir-fry (approximately 200g) contains only about 40 calories—less than a medium apple.